 My guide David is mainly responsible for sustaining this culture.
 He probably has one of the coolest jobs around and gets to make all his childhood fantasies come true with what seemed like an unlimited fun budget.
 But don't be fooled into thinking Innocent are anything less than commercial geniuses.

 A Lego wall, an upside-down train track in a meeting room, the bright red phone box, I could go on, where good fun is part of what makes working at Innocent so exciting.
 And let's face it, people run business - so happy people mean happy customers in the end anyway.
 It's a long game that seems to be paying off.

 As we ascended the staircase a timeline detailed each step Innocent has made along the way and serves as a reminder of its humble beginnings.
 I particularly loved the "been and gone" wall, which recognises the few employees that have moved on with personalised product labels outlining that person's character as a smoothie recipe that is presented on a golden bottle.

 There is even a wall to say goodbye to discontinued products that have ascended to smoothie heaven!

-Another sign of integrity is Innocents sustainability endeavors.
+Another sign of integrity is Innocents sustainability endeavours.
 One feature I particularly liked was the green light on each floor which illuminates when the building decides it is more efficient for windows to be opened and the air conditioning deactivated.
-The "last leaver pulls the lever" ensures no electrical devices are left running needlessly and with only one printer in the whole building you really get the feel that they aren't greenwashing.
+The "last leaver pulls the lever" ensures no electrical devices are left running needlessly and with only one printer in the whole building you really get the feeling that they aren't greenwashing.

 And that's about where our tour ended.
 It was fantastic to meet the team and to experience a culture that I've been admiring for a long time.
 And despite Coca-Cola's involvement they seem to have retained the magic that has clearly been working.
-I left with a head full of inspiration to implement on our loose tea mission back at BRUU and a bag full of goodies.
+I left with a head full of inspiration to implement on our loose tea mission back at BRUU, and a bag full of goodies!